A Tale of Two Cities

 Plot Type : Overcoming the Monster

-We see the consequences of injustice through the character of Dr. Manette.
+We see the consequences of injustice through the character of Doctor.
+Manette.
 The poor are treated horribly in France.

-Okay, here’s the deal: there’s no actual monster in this novel.
-No Godzilla.
-Not even a Tarzan.
-We’re talking about symbolic monsters here.
-We could call the monster "Injustice."
-We could even call it "Revolution."
+Okay, here’s the deal: this novel has no actual monsters.
+There's no Godzilla, or even a Tarzan.
+What it has instead are symbolic monsters.
+We could call one "Injustice."
+We could even call one "Revolution."
 Heck, maybe they’re twins… that’d actually fit quite nicely into the storyline of A Tale of Two Cities.
 Two cities, two men who look alike, two monsters.

 The Manettes have a charmed life in London.